neyocloud/swiggy-clone-b/README.md

-This tells us what to patch or update.
-By having this step, we demonstrate a proactive stance on container security: any issues in the image are immediately known and can be addressed before or after deployment as needed.
+This tells me what to patch or update.
+By having this step, I demonstrate a proactive stance on container security: any issues in the image are immediately known and can be addressed before or after deployment as needed.

 Slack Notifications for CI/CD Feedback

-To keep the team informed of pipeline results, we integrated Slack notifications into the GitHub Actions workflow.
-This means that whenever a build/deploy succeeds or fails, a message is sent to a specified Slack channel.
+To stay informed of my pipeline results, I integrated Slack notifications into my GitHub Actions workflow.
+This means that whenever a build or deployment succeeds or fails, a message is sent to my specified Slack channel.

 <img width="3024" height="1964" alt="image" src="https://github.com/user-attachments/assets/b27eb00c-1650-4cc0-9269-d9c114fa9bd9" />